nezz0746/typescript-eth-starter/README.md

 First create an Infura projetct and add your project id to the .env variable **INFURA_ID**.

 This starter is setup to be usable/deployable on a local node and on Rinkeby.
-So before you start make sure you fill the **RINKEBY_PRIVATE_KEY** variable.
+So before you start make sure you fill the **RINKEBY_PRIVATE_KEY** or **POLYGON_PRIVATE_KEY** variable.
 (Checkout [this section](#deploy-your-smart-contracts-on-rinkeby) for more info on the private key), or comment out the rinkeby section if you juste want to start working asap on localhost.

 ```js
 // packages/hardhat/hardhat.config.ts